singleron-RD/CeleScope/docs/flv_CR/summarize.md

-##Features

-- Summarize contig and clonetypes infomation.
+## Features

+- Convert 10X barcode of assemble result back to SGR barcode.

+- Generate Productive contigs sequences and annotation files.

-- Generate Mapped reads and Cells metrics, barcode rank plot, clonotypes table and clonotypes frequency barplot in html.
+- Generate VDJ-annotation metrics in html.

-Output
+## Output

-- `filtered_contig_annotations.csv` High-level annotations of each high-confidence, cellular contig.
+- `filtered_contig_annotations.csv` High-level annotations of each high-confidence contigs from cell-associated barcodes.

-- `filtered_contig.fasta` High-confidence contig sequences in cell barcodes.
+- `filtered_contig.fasta` High-confidence contig sequences annotated in the filtered_contig_annotations.csv.

+- `productive_contig_annotations.csv` Annotations of each productive contigs from cell-associated barcodes.
+This is a subset of filtered_contig_annotations.csv.

+- `productive_contig.fasta` Productive contig sequences annotated in the productive_contig_annotations.csv.

 - `clonotypes.csv` High-level descriptions of each clonotype.

-- `match_contigs.csv` Consider barcodes match scRNA-Seq library in filtered_contig_annotations.csv.

-- `match_contig.fasta` Consider barcodes match scRNA-Seq library in filtered_contig.fasta.

-- `match_clonotypes.csv` Consider barcodes match scRNA-Seq library in clonotypes.csv.
 ## Arguments
 `--seqtype` TCR or BCR.

-`--not_split_R2` not split R2 reads.
+`--soft_path` soft path for cellranger.

 `--outdir` Output diretory.